 What is the process once I’ve booked for a homebirth?

-Confirmation of a place in the homebirth trial will not be finalised until a midwife has met with the woman and assessed her suitability for a place in the trial.
-Suitability for the trial is based on factors such as the eligibility criteria, geographical location, and her position on the booking list.
-Only two women each month will be accepted into the trial.
+Confirmation of a place in the homebirth service will not be finalised until a midwife has met with the woman and assessed her suitability for a place in the service.
+Suitability for the service is based on factors such as the eligibility criteria, geographical location, and her position on the booking list.

 Who will staff the homebirths?